About Me

 I’m Pin Yang, but you can call me Pin.
 My name in Chinese characters is 杨品.
 The surname Yang (杨) in ancient Chinese means “trees by the sunrise.”
 According to the Classic of Mountains and Seas (Shan Hai Jing, 山海经), in the eastern sea at Yang Valley, a towering Fusang tree once stood.
 The Dongyi tribes, unlike modern people who understand the astronomical principles behind the sun’s motion, naturally believed that the sun emerged from the sea.
 They regarded Yang Valley as the place where the sun rises.
 By observing the sun’s changing height on the eastern and western sides of the Fusang tree from dawn to dusk, they developed a timekeeping method known as the Fusang Calendar.
 Over time, this ancient tribe became known as the Yang Clan, marking the origin of my surname, Yang.
 The character Pin (品) means to taste, to enjoy, to experience—a philosophy I embrace in life.

-Currently, I am a fifth-year PhD candidate at Indiana University Bloomington, working with Prof. Geoffrey Bingham.
+Currently, I just completed my PhD at Indiana University Bloomington, where I worked with Prof. Geoffrey Bingham.
 Geoff is a super nice old guy—emphasis on super nice (and, well, old—he’s officially retired but still working for me, unpaid.)
 Sometimes I feel guilty about torturing a wise and unpaid guy with my stupidity, but he somehow tolerates it and keeps reassuring me with “You are doing a great job!” and “Fabulous!
 You are going to be the stereo-motion Queen!”.
 I really appreciate it.

 I have the unique honor of being Geoff’s final student (in China, we call the final student “关门弟子”, which literally means “the student who closes the door”—though I promise I didn’t actually lock him in, just gently closed the door on his academic career), which basically makes me the grand finale of his academic legacy!
 No pressure, right?
 On the plus side, I’ve inherited most of his books—so along with his wisdom, I now own a mini-library!